 Yonkers – the City of Yonkers levies an income tax on residents and on non-residents that work within the City.

-Pennsylvania Locals – Each city, school district, borough and county in Pennsylvania has the ability to levy a tax on residents.
+Pennsylvania – Each city, school district, borough, and county in Pennsylvania has the ability to levy a tax on residents.
 These taxes are due regardless of where the resident might work.
 In some cases, both a resident and a work-location-based tax are due.

 Indiana – county-based taxes are due from both residents and workers within the county.
 Rate listings are provided for businesses to ensure that the appropriate tax is withheld and remitted.